- The different translation options available, and how much it costs to get started

 - Want to digitally provide translated slides and documents

-- Value not having to maintain equipment
+- Value not having to transport or maintain equipment

 - Are looking for an all-in-one solution for translation and accessibility